The troll is a fairy of Norwegian origin. Also known as trolls in Japan, they are one of the main monsters in games and fiction.

 Many people are familiar with the Troll, a character that has appeared in numerous fantasy films, novels, and even video games.

-In fact, trolls originated in Norway, in Scandinavia, and are fairies in old folklore.
+Trolls originated in Norway in Scandinavia and are fairies in old folklore.

 The myth and folklore of trolls are widely known to both children and adults in Norway, and they are one of the most familiar characters to the Norwegian public.

-For example, when a Norwegian family loses something in the house, they say, “The troll played a trick on me! “when they lose something in the house.
+For example, in Norwegian families, when they lose something in the house, they say, “A troll has played a trick on me!”, when they lose something in the house.